Get more catch than you used to with this irresistible catfish bait. Consider this as a gift recipe from my family to yours!

 Cut your sponge into long thin strips and then moisten them to make the sponge more pliable.
 Wrap the sponge around your hook (a treble hook works best) and make sure that the barbs on the hook catch the sponge so that it will stick to the hook underwater.

 Use the Popsicle stick to avoid getting the bait on your hands, smear it on the sponge until it is fully saturated.
 You want to gently cast and allow the bait to get close to the bottom but not to where it drags as this will pull the bait off the hook.

 If you don’t feel any bites or catfish lure, pull the bait up about every hour or so and check the sponge, if it looks like most of the cheese has washed off of it, reapply and start over.

-So much about my Papa’s catfish bait.
-Check out Walmart’s 5 best catfish baits by AnglersEscape:
+In addition to my Papa’s catfish bait, check out Walmart’s 5 best catfish baits by AnglersEscape: